Fluid Ounces (band): 2001–2008: Foreign Legion, Shebang, and breakup

+Fluid Ounces recorded one more album in 2007, Instant Nostalgia, before disbanding in 2008.
+Timbs went on to release music in a solo capacity, including the 2011 album One Man Argument.

 Sound

-Their sound was catchy piano pop, influenced by the likes of Elton John, Harry Nilsson, The Beatles, Elvis Costello, Ray Charles, They Might Be Giants, XTC, Randy Newman, and Thelonious Monk, and with their combined love of jazz, they created a very energetic sound with (mostly) upbeat tempos and complicated chord progressions.
+Their sound was "piano pop", influenced by the likes of Elton John, Harry Nilsson, The Beatles, Elvis Costello, Ray Charles, They Might Be Giants, XTC, Randy Newman, and Thelonious Monk, and with their combined love of jazz, they created a very energetic sound with (mostly) upbeat tempos and complicated chord progressions.
 Because of the prominence of piano in the songs, the band often was often compared with contemporaries Ben Folds Five.
 However, as Stewart Mason with Allmusic noted:

 "Unlike Folds' strained "look at me" cleverness, ivories-tickling leader Seth Timbs doesn't draw too much attention to himself lyrically, and his cohorts...[were] a much more cohesive and musically capable unit than the Five were."

-History

-With this line-up, they recorded their first release, Big Notebook for Easy Piano, with producer Ross Rice of Memphis band Human Radio behind the console.
-Big Notebook for Easy Piano, released in June 1997, garnered dozens of positive reviews from publications such as Alternative Press, Magnet, CMJ, The Tennessean, Nashville Scene, and Billboard, and was eventually nominated for Rock Album of the Year by the Nashville Music Association.
-After months of continued gigging and building a fan base, the band then recorded their follow-up album, In the New Old-Fashioned Way, in Jackson, Mississippi with producer Richard Dortch.
-The recording for their second album was done live with minimal overdubs—the opposite approach they had taken with their debut album.